 - Acquired immunity – pathogen-specific immunity that is characterized by memory.

 Active immunity is where the host produces antibodies in the form of dead or living microbes when it is exposed to antigens.
 It is a slow process, taking time to provide its full effective response.
 Passive immunity, on the other hand, is the immunity where ready-made antibodies are given directly to protect the body against any foreign agents.

-- It is generally transmitted through sexual contact with infected person, blood transfusion with contaminated blood and its products, through the share of infected needles, from the infected mother to her child through the placenta.
-ELISA(Enzyme-linked immunosorbent assay) is the diagnostic test for AIDS
+- It is generally transmitted through sexual contact with an infected person, blood transfusion with contaminated blood and its products, through the share of infected needles, from the infected mother to her child through the placenta.
+ELISA(Enzyme-linked immunosorbent assay) is the diagnostic test for AIDS.

 Few Important Questions

 - What is Elisa? and what it is used for?